amandeepmittal/amanhimself.dev/tutorials/posts/2020-06-05-firebase-config-in-a-react-app.md

 The object returned from Firebase clearly states that there are no errors with the current Firebase config in a React app.

 It is important to notice that Firebase should only be initialized once in the React app.
 This pattern is called [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
-The initialization should be the top level component in the React components tree.
+This initialization should be the top level component in the React components tree.

 ## Conclusion